Compare Rates and Save On Life Insurance

 • Requires applicants to answer a health questionnaire

-The main benefits of simplified issue life insurance are that it’s easy to apply, applications are typically accepted within a few days and the application process doesn’t require a medical exam.
+The main benefits of simplified issue life insurance are that it’s easy to apply, insurers typically accept applications within a few days of submission, and the application process doesn’t require a medical exam.

-Simplified issue life insurance may be a better fit for applicants with serious health issues.
-The type of life insurance doesn’t require a medical exam but does ask applicants to fill out a short health questionnaire.
+• If you have serious health issues: Simplified issue life insurance may be a better fit for applicants with serious health issues.
+This type of life insurance doesn’t require a medical exam, but it asks applicants to fill out a short health questionnaire, making it easier to get approved.

-For applicants who don’t like medical exams, simplified issue life insurance provides an alternative to traditional life insurance policies, which almost always require a medical exam.
+• If you don’t like medical exams: For applicants who don’t like medical exams, simplified issue life insurance provides an alternative to traditional life insurance policies, which typically require one.

-Simplified issue life insurance usually comes with a lower death benefit of under $100,000 and can be as low as $2,000.
-This makes it a good fit for people who may not want a higher amount of coverage but are interested in a benefit high enough to pay for final expenses like funeral costs.
+• If you want coverage for final expenses: Simplified issue life insurance usually comes with a lower death benefit of under $100,000 and can be as low as $2,000.
+This makes it a good fit for people who may not want more coverage but are interested in a benefit high enough to pay for final expenses like funeral costs.

-While traditional life insurance applications can take weeks or even months to be approved, simplified issue life insurance policies are usually approved within a day or two and may even be approved immediately upon submitting your application.
+• If you need coverage right away: While traditional life insurance applications can take weeks or even months to be approved, simplified issue life insurance policies are usually approved within a day or two and may even be approved immediately upon submitting the application.

 mglogo icon